 Intensive English Language Programs

 Part-time faculty teaching in IEL will be placed on the same step and cluster as the General Base Quarterly Part-time Faculty Schedule.
-However, since IEL faculty teach a ten (10) week quarter, the salary rate has been adjusted accordingly (salary step from General PT Salary Schedule in B.1 x 89.1%).
+However, since IEL faculty teach a ten (10) week quarter, the salary rate has been adjusted accordingly (salary step from General PT Salary Schedule in B.1 x 89.1%: 49 days per IEL quarter / 55 days per academic quarter).

 IEL Salary Schedule

+INCREASE BY 2% AS OF June 26, 2017.